iamsq/fsot/fsot/README.md

 Note that the values under the columns with a source file name as their header (e.g. `org.jgap.BaseGene.java` or `org.jgap.BaseGeneticOperator.java` in the example above) are always `-1` to avoid any confusion.

 ### How to find out what `S1`, `B14` etc. are?
 FSOT would be useless if one did not know what the statements in each file actually were.
 Therefore, another output produced by FSOT is a XML formatted mapping.
-This file is called `FSOTReportMapping.xml`.
+This file is called `mapping.xml` under `fsot-base` directory.
 This mapping contains a list of all source files, their statements and the start and end offset of those statements in the file.

 Below is a partial example of a mapping XML file.